itohara22/zag-dashboard/README.md

 Use npm run dev command

-Used Tailwinnd CSS for styling
-Used Chart js for charts
+Used Tailwinnd CSS for styling and Chart js for charts